 The Outstanding Teacher Award recognizes excellence in teaching at all levels.
-Faculty must be recognized by the Executive Vice Chancellor and Provost as an Outstanding Teacher before they can be eligible to be nominated for the Board of Governors Award for Excellence in Teaching and the Alumni Distinguished Undergraduate Professor Award.
+Faculty must be recognized by the Executive Vice Chancellor and Provost as an Outstanding Teacher before they can be eligible to be nominated for the Board of Governors Award for Excellence in Teaching, The Provost’s Award for Excellence in Teaching, and the Alumni Distinguished Undergraduate Professor Award.

 How are faculty nominated?